24 Content Writing Samples Examples & How to Create Yours

 Yes, many social media platforms focus on the visuals – but without outstanding copy to go with it, even the best visuals will fail to convert.
 You need to know how to reflect on the consumers’ pain points and how to lead them to take the action you want them to take with the right CTAs.

 So if you know the popular social media platforms and their requirements like the back of your hand –and can write content for them that will convert… Consider social media specific getting content writing samples and creating a social media portfolio.

 Scripts for podcasts or videos

 Blogs and websites have been around for ages, but it was in the last couple of years that the popularity of podcasts took off.
-So much so that now many podcasts are looking for writers to help out with their scripts.
+So much so that now many podcasts are looking for writers to help out with their scripts, especially when they are starting a video podcast series.
+Since scripts for those need to be more versatile and well-thought-out.
 And the same goes for video content too.

 It’s an exciting new genre, but also one that requires lots of time and effort.
 Podcasts tend to be quite long –and in most cases, you’ll have to do some research to be able to write a whole podcast script on a topic.

 But if that’s something you’re interested in, add podcast or video script pieces to your writing samples to establish yourself as a promising candidate for these types of projects.